Career Programs Building, Room 110, 240-500-2218

 - Satisfactory completion of a health examination record and all required tests and immunizations

-- Current American Heart Association Basic Life Support CPR certification
+- Current American Heart Association “Healthcare Provider” CPR certification

 - Completed Hepatitis waiver (if applicable) and Medical Expense form

-- Students must successfully pass a drug screen and criminal background check
+- Students must successfully pass a criminal background check

 Program Requirements: Students practice skills and procedures in the college laboratory.
 All students must receive a minimum grade of 80% in the theory portion of the course.
 Students must also receive a mark of satisfactory in the skills laboratory to advance to clinical experience.
 Students are required to successfully pass the clinical experience in order to pass the course.
 Students who receive a final mark of unsatisfactory in the clinical laboratory or clinical experience, despite a passing theory grade, will not be permitted to complete the program and will receive a final grade of “F” for the course.

-Students who do not meet program or course standards that result in dismissal from the Certified Nursing Assistant program are not eligible for readmission.
+Students who do not meet program or course standards that result in termination from the Certified Nursing Assistant/Geriatric Nursing Assistant program by the Director, Nursing Division are not eligible for readmission.
 This includes students who cannot meet safety standards, and students who violate the college’s Honor Code and Standards of Conduct.

 Students must have a Social Security Number or Federal Tax Identification Number for certification as a nursing assistant in Maryland per Maryland Board of Nursing requirements.